 Increasingly, more and more people are being distracted on the road because they are using their cellphones while driving in Sarasota.
 Distracted driving is always dangerous, whether someone is changing the song, adjusting the navigation, or even texting and driving.
 It seems ludicrous that this behavior continues to such a degree.

 If you have been injured in a car accident in Sarasota because of another driver’s cell phone use, you’re likely to feel a lot of frustration.
 Someone made a selfish and reckless decision, and now you are paying the price.
-But you deserve compensation, and you also need to send a message that this behavior is not acceptable.
+Our Sarasota personal injury lawyer can help you get the compensation you deserve, and you also need to send a message that this behavior is not acceptable.
 Contact us at The Law Place for a free consultation on 941-444-4444.

 Florida’s Ban on Texting While Driving